Faith (Faith Hill album)

 Faith is the third studio album by American country music artist Faith Hill, released in 1998.

 Due to the success of the single "This Kiss" in Australia and the UK, the album was released under the title Love Will Always Win, featuring the title track, a new version of "Piece of My Heart" and two new versions of "Let Me Let Go", which replace "You Give Me Love", "My Wild Frontier", "Just to Hear You Say That You Love Me" and the original version of "Let Me Let Go".
 Other tracks on this album are mixed differently and remove some of the country elements and replacing them with a more pop sound.
-In some countries, "It Matters to Me", the title track and hit single from Hill's second album, is also included as a bonus track.
-"Better Days" was previously recorded by Bekka & Billy on their debut album.
-"Love Will Always Win" was later issued as a single by Garth Brooks and Trisha Yearwood from Brooks' album The Lost Sessions.
-"I Love You" was originally recorded by Celine Dion for her album, Falling into You.
-The album was released on April 21, 1998 and was certified six-times Platinum by the RIAA for shipments of over six million copies in the United States.
+In some countries, "It Matters to Me", the title track and hit single from Hill's 1995 second album It Matters to Me, is also included as a bonus track.

+"Better Days" was previously recorded by Bekka & Billy on their 1997 debut album Bekka & Billy.
+"Love Will Always Win" was later issued as a single by Garth Brooks and Trisha Yearwood from Brooks' 2005 album The Lost Sessions.
+"I Love You" was originally recorded by Celine Dion for her 1996 album, Falling into You.

+The album was released on April 21, 1998, and was nominated for the Grammy Award for Best Country Album at the 41st Annual Grammy Awards.
+It was certified 6× Platinum by the Recording Industry Association of America (RIAA) for shipments of over six million copies in the United States.
+Two songs off of the album, "This Kiss" and "Let Me Let Go", were both nominated for the Grammy Award for Best Female Country Vocal Performance at the 41st and 42nd Annual Grammy Awards respectively.